 With opulent designs by Cecil Beaton, Ashton's ballet depicts the Paris courtesan’s doomed love affair in poignant detail, and is considered one of his most moving pieces.

 As well as featuring a number of debuts across the company, the triple bill will also mark prima ballerina Zenaida Yanowsky’s retirement after 22 years with the Royal Ballet, 17 of them as a principal.

 Yanowsky’s final performance at the Royal Opera House will be on 7 June, as Marguerite.
 Her Armand, in what promises to be a highly emotional and unforgettable occasion, will be the handsome Italian superstar Roberto Bolle.

-And for those still hooked on Sergei Polunin, the Royal Ballet has announced that all is forgiven and he will dance Armand to on-off girlfriend Natalia Osipova's Marguerite in the very final performance of the season.
+Please note that Sergei Polunin will now NOT dance Armand to on-off girlfriend Natalia Osipova's Marguerite in the very final two performances of the season.
+He has withdrawn.

 |Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP